uber/Cadence-Docs/src/docs/01-get-started/03-golang-hello-world.md

 /**
  * This is the hello world workflow sample.
  */

-// ApplicationName is the task list for this sample const ApplicationName = "helloWorldGroup"

 // helloWorkflow workflow decider func helloWorldWorkflow(ctx workflow.Context, name string) error {